Manually adding recommended security headers on WordPress

 This article will explain how to manually add the recommended security headers to your website.
-For more advanced security headers or automatically add the security headers, please consider subscribing to Really Simple SSL Pro.
-Security headers will add additional protection for your websites visitors.
+For more advanced security headers or automatically add the security headers, please consider subscribing to Really Simple Security Pro.
+Security Headers add important additional protection for visitors of your website.

 The security headers

-- Referrer header – Determines what info is sent to the domain of a link you’re clicking on.
+• Referrer Policy – Determines what info is sent to the domain of a link you’re clicking on.

 What you will need